rpdelaney/l4d2-tourney-rules/rules.md

 poor latency for the opposing team.
 The staff will deal with attempts at gamesmanship in server choice.

+#### 4.1.3 fakelag

+The use of server-side "fakelag" is permitted with mutual agreement of both teams.

 ## Section 5: Match schedule

 ### 5.1 Rounds and scheduling